bec2/ThreatProject/algorithm.md

 The algorithm takes elements from STRIDE, CVSS, and LINDUNN GO.

-Firstly, the the devices the user selects are sorted into the following five categories.
+Firstly, the devices the user selects are sorted into the following five categories.
 A device can be in more than one category at once.
 If at least one device per category is added, that category is switched on for the calculations.
 - Voice input devices (Cat1)
 - Devices generally requiring sign-in to function (2)
 - Devices communicating on the internal network (3)